-The 5 Stages of the Nursing Process
+The 5 Steps of the Nursing Process

 Patient care is frequently changing in this complex world, with new medical breakthroughs and technological advances change the medical care landscape.
 Also, the population is aging, and with it comes the risk of having life-altering conditions.

 By using this concept, the authors of the Nursing Process note that, “In the future, nurses must be able to problem solve in a multitude of situations and conditions to meet these new adversities: challenging nurse-patient ratios, multifaceted approaches to prioritization of care, fewer resources, navigation of the electronic health record as well as functionality within the team dynamic and leadership style.”
 (Toney-Butler & Thayer, 2020)

 Using the ADPIE model, nurses will be able to rise to the challenges and provide the necessary care needed.